Bookmarkletdood/BookmarkletHub/README.md

 The entire project
 #2 Making a menu to switch between bookmarklets and credits
 # Adding files maybe?
 I might add files that work just the way you download this one, but you should expect that in 2024.
+And if I do then trust me that there will be TONS of stuff.